sozu-proxy/sozu/doc/how_to_use.md

 You can use `sozuctl` to interact with the reverse proxy.

-Checkout sozuctl [documentation](../ctl/README.md) for more informations.
+Checkout sozuctl [documentation](../ctl/README.md) for more information.

 ## Logging